Mitchell Wilder: Chouinard Art Institute

 Wilder involved himself in the broader southern California arts scene, judging scholastic art competitions; appearing as a guest on a local telecourse about art, music, and dance; and talking to high school students about a career in the arts.

 In 1960, Wilder worked closely with Richard Fargo Brown, curator of the Los Angeles County Museum, to bring an exhibition of 700 objects from the Abby Aldrich Rockefeller American Folk Art Collection Museum to California.
 This was the first traveling exhibit from the Williamsburg museum where Wilder had been the founding director.

 Amon Carter Museum of American Art

-Fort Worth's Amon Carter Museum of American Art opened in January 1961, without a director, but with a board of trustees, led by its president, Ruth Carter Johnson, the daughter of Amon Carter, who had died in 1955.
+Fort Worth's Amon Carter Museum of American Art opened in January 1961, without a director, but with a board of trustees, led by its president, Ruth Carter Stevenson, the daughter of Amon Carter, who had died in 1955.
 The trustees included Richard Fargo Brown, director of the Los Angeles County Museum; architect Philip Johnson—who had designed the building; Rene D’Harnoncourt, director of the Museum of Modern Art; C. R. Smith, CEO of American Airlines; and the Houston collector John de Menil.